cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_access_identity_provider.md

 Optional:

 - `enabled` (Boolean) A flag to enable or disable SCIM for the identity provider.
-- `group_member_deprovision` (Boolean) A flag to revoke a user's session in Access and force a reauthentication on the user's Gateway session when they have been added or removed from a group in the Identity Provider.
+- `identity_update_behavior` (String) Indicates how a SCIM event updates an Access identity.
+Use "automatic" to automatically update a user's Access identity and augment it with fields from the SCIM user resource.
+Use "reauth" to force re-authentication on group membership updates.
+With "reauth" Access identities will not contain fields from the SCIM user resource.
 - `seat_deprovision` (Boolean) A flag to remove a user's seat in Zero Trust when they have been deprovisioned in the Identity Provider.
 This cannot be enabled unless user_deprovision is also enabled.
+- `user_deprovision` (Boolean) A flag to enable revoking a user's session in Access and Gateway when they have been deprovisioned in the Identity Provider.

+Read-Only:

 - `secret` (String) A read-only token generated when the SCIM integration is enabled for the first time.
 It is redacted on subsequent requests.
 If you lose this you will need to refresh it token at /access/identity_providers/:idpID/refresh_scim_secret.
-- `user_deprovision` (Boolean) A flag to enable revoking a user's session in Access and Gateway when they have been deprovisioned in the Identity Provider.

 ## Import